Michael Reindorf

-Michael Douglas Kwabena Amponsah Reindorf Junior (born 10 May 2005) is an English professional footballer who plays as a forward for club Newport County on loan from club Cardiff City.
+Michael Douglas Kwabena Amponsah Reindorf Junior (born 10 May 2005) is an English professional footballer who plays as a forward for club Farnborough.

 Club career

 Early career

 Reindorf is a youth product of West Ham United, Leyton Orient and Norwich City.
 On 7 July 2023, Reindorf signed his first professional contract with Norwich.
 In February 2024, he joined Kettering Town on a short-term loan in the Southern Football League.

 Cardiff City

 Reindorf was released by Norwich City in the summer of 2024, and signed with Cardiff City on 4 July 2024.
 He made his league debut with Cardiff City as a substitute in a 2–2 EFL Championship tie with Coventry City on 30 November 2024.

 On 3 February 2025, Reindorf joined League One club Bristol Rovers on loan for the remainder of the season.
 Having made three substitute appearances immediately after joining the club, he would struggle for further minutes, manager Iñigo Calderón revealing that bad performances in training resulted in the loanee dropping down the order.

 On 27 June 2025, Reindorf joined League Two side Newport County on a season-long loan deal.
 He made his debut for Newport in the EFL Cup preliminary round win against Barnet on 29 July 2025, scoring Newport's second goal on his debut.
+On 6 January 2026 Reindorf's loan at Newport was terminated early.

+Reindorf signed for National League side Tamworth on 3 February 2026, on a loan deal until the end of the season.
+Michael made his debut for Tamworth on the same day in a Birmingham Senior Cup victory over Alvechurch, with Tamworth running out 2-1 winners.

+Reindorf was released by Cardiff City at the end of the 2025-26 season.